wedianyc/wedianyc.github.io/_pages/about.md

 ---
-title: About Duet
+title: About WeDIA
-subtitle: Duet is a beautiful Jekyll portfolio theme designed to showcase your work in style.
-Perfect for designers, artists, photographers and developers to use for their portfolio website.
-description: Duet is a beautiful Jekyll portfolio theme.
-featured_image: /images/demo/demo-landscape.jpg
+subtitle: WeDIA is a full-service agency, busy designing and building remarkable digital products, brands, experiences, and campaigns.

 ---

 ![](/images/demo/demo-landscape.jpg)